 According to The Polish Investment and Trade Agency, around 40% of outsourcing R&D centers in Eastern Europe are located in Poland.
 Such big brands as Microsoft, ABB, Google, Microsoft, Unilever, Motorola, Intel have R&D centers in the country.

-Moreover, Ukraine got 11th pace in the HackerRank rating of the countries with the most skilled software developers.
+Ukraine got 11th pace in the HackerRank rating of the countries with the most skilled software developers.
 Also, the same source ranked Ukrainian engineers as the first in the field ‘Security’.
 While TopCoder, a global platform for competitive programming online, rated Ukraine 6th in its programming countries list.

 The country has an extensive talent pool of IT professionals with many experienced software engineers.
 Poland takes one of the leading positions (4th place) in the TopCoder ranking.
 It is also among the leaders (3rd place) on the HackerRank Best Developers list and the leader in Java programming.

 Ukraine introduces many reforms to simplify business operations and attract investments.
-Both the Ukrainian government and local authorities support the IT industry understanding its importance the development of the country’s economy.
+Both the Ukrainian government and local authorities support the IT industry understanding its importance to the development of the country’s economy.

 In addition, Ukraine is culturally close to the Western culture, which facilitates communication and helps in building business relationships.
 There is a small time difference with major European cities and the short flight distance between Ukraine and other European countries.
-Although Ukraine is not the part of European Union yet, the EU and US citizens do not need a visa to enter the country.
+Although Ukraine is not part of the European Union yet, the EU and US citizens do not need a visa to enter the country.

 Poland has an advantageous geographical location in the GMT +1 zone and 1-2 hour time difference with most European cities.
 Also, its cultural proximity to other European countries makes the collaboration much more effective.